Quantum Seniority-based Subspace Expansion: Linear Combinations of Short-Circuit Unitary Transformations for the Electronic Structure Problem: Conclusions

-Overall, Q-SENSE eliminates the need for nonlinear optimization over circuit parameters in the PT version and significantly reduces measurement overhead compared with traditional VQE in the VO version.
-Our benchmarks on small molecules show that the method is compatible with current quantum hardware assumptions, with sampling times in the range of minutes on today’s superconducting quantum processors.
+Overall, Q-SENSE eliminates the need for nonlinear optimization over circuit parameters in the PT variant and significantly reduces measurement overhead compared with traditional VQE in both the PT and VO variants.
+Our benchmarks on small molecules show that the method is compatible with current quantum-hardware assumptions, with sampling times in the range of minutes on today’s superconducting quantum processors.
 These results highlight Q-SENSE as a promising route toward scalable, symmetry-exploiting quantum algorithms for electronic structure in both weakly and strongly correlated regimes.